 Thomas S. “Tom” Bremer, Ph.D.

-Thomas S. Bremer studies American religious history with special interests in religion and tourism, religion and nature, and US national parks.
+Thomas S. Bremer writes about American religious history with special interests in religion and tourism, religion and nature, and US national parks.
 He is Professor Emeritus of Religious Studies at Rhodes College, a selective liberal arts school in Memphis, Tennessee, where he taught courses in religious history for twenty-two years.
-Author of two books, Blessed with Tourists: The Borderlands of Religion and Tourism in San Antonio (University of North Carolina Press, 2004); and Formed from this Soil: An Introduction to the Diverse History of Religion in America (Wiley-Blackwell, 2014).
-A forthcoming book, Sacred Wonderland: The Story of Religion in Yellowstone is under contract with the University of Nebraska Press, expected to be published in 2024.
+Author of two books, Blessed with Tourists: The Borderlands of Religion and Tourism in San Antonio (University of North Carolina Press, 2004) and Formed from this Soil: An Introduction to the Diverse History of Religion in America (Wiley-Blackwell, 2014), Dr. Bremer’s forthcoming book, Sacred Wonderland: The Story of Religion in Yellowstone is under contract with the University of Nebraska Press.
 A complete list of publications is available on the Publications page.
 He also has conducted historical research for the National Park Service as a consultant at the Lincoln Home National Historic Site in Springfield, Illinois.

 The Personal Story

 I started life in Illinois, but my young parents carried me away to California when I was still an infant.
 Though not exactly a native, my roots were in Orange County, California, which was more rural during my childhood than it is now.
-I was brought up in a liberal family surrounded by what was one of the most staunchly conservative counties in the country, but I left as a young adult and have rarely returned.
+I left, however, as a young adult and have rarely returned.

 My first real escape from suburban California took me to a summer of seasonal employment in Yellowstone National Park.
 Long family vacations of camping throughout the American west had instilled an affection for mountains, forests, and wild lands of all sorts, and Yellowstone had been a favorite destination.
-So at age 21 I sold all that I had accumulated in my short life and went off to pump gas (when that was still a thing) at Canyon Village in the heart of my favorite park.
+So at age 21 I traded most of the few possessions I had accumulated in my short life for an opportunity to pump gas (when that was still a thing) at Canyon Village in the heart of my favorite park.
 The work was not too demanding, and most free time found me in the Yellowstone backcountry, relishing a life far from the numbing routines of suburban southern California.

 Late in the season as the Yellowstone autumn settled across the mountains, Melanie and I found each other.
 We spent a long day together of hiking and touring the park, capped by a magical evening of “hotpotting” in the steaming waters of the Firehole River.
 The next morning she left to return to her Ohio home, but our subsequent exchange of letters eventually enticed her to California, where I had returned after Yellowstone had closed for the season.

-Melanie and I found ourselves a year later as caretakers of Rancho D’Eleanora, a hundred steep acres of avocados, macadamia nuts, citrus, and just about any other fruit that one could imagine, tucked away high in the Rainbow Heights area of rural Fallbrook in San Diego County, California.
-The ranch was an Edenic second home for a retired couple who had made their fortune with a chain of retail stores in the booming decades following World War II.
+Within a year Melanie and I were working as caretakers of Rancho D’Eleanora, a hundred steep acres of avocados, macadamia nuts, citrus, and just about any other fruit that one could imagine, tucked away high in the Rainbow Heights area of rural Fallbrook in San Diego County, California.
+The ranch was an Edenic haven that we took care of for a retired couple who had made their fortune with a chain of retail stores in the booming decades following World War II.
 They used it as a second home retreat, but they came infrequently, so we had paradise to ourselves most of the time.
 It was an idyllic place to begin our lives together.